-Breasts are made up of lobules (milk-producing glands) and ducts (tubes that carry milk to the nipple), which are surrounded by glandular, fibrous and fatty tissue.
+Breasts are made up of lobules (milk-producing glands) and ducts (tubes that carry milk to the nipple), which are surrounded by glandular, fibrous supporting tissue and fatty tissue.
 Fibroadenomas develop from a lobule.
-The glandular tissue and ducts grow over the lobule, forming a lump.
+The glandular tissue and ducts grow over the lobule and form a solid lump.

 Fibroadenomas are benign (not cancer) and don’t increase the risk of developing breast cancer.
 They are thought to occur because of an increased sensitivity to the female hormone oestrogen.

 A fibroadenoma usually has a smooth rubbery texture and can move easily under the skin.
 Fibroadenomas are usually painless, but some people may feel some tenderness or even pain.

 Fibroadenomas are very common and it is not unusual to have more than one.
 Often developing during puberty, they are mostly found in young women, but can occur at any age.

 Most fibroadenomas are about 1 to 3cm in size and are called simple fibroadenomas.
 Occasionally, a fibroadenoma can grow to more than 5cm and may be called a giant fibroadenoma.
 Those found in teenage girls may be called juvenile fibroadenomas.

 Most fibroadenomas stay the same size.
 Some get smaller and some eventually disappear over time.
 Sometimes fibroadenomas get bigger, particularly in teenage girls and pregnant and breastfeeding women, but often get smaller again.

 Fibroadenomas usually become noticeable as a lump in the breast.
 When you have a breast examination, your GP (local doctor) will sometimes be able to say whether the lump feels like a fibroadenoma.
 However they’re likely to refer you to a breast clinic where you’ll be seen by specialist doctors or nurses.